giorgiazaccaria/giorgiazaccaria.github.io/01research.md

 _Manuscript in preparation_

 - **Ultrametric Factor Analysis** \
-with Carlo Cavicchia and Maurizio Vichi\
+with Mariaelena Bottazzi Schenone, Carlo Cavicchia and Maurizio Vichi\
 _Manuscript in preparation_